cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 `main` returns 1 it means failure.
 The return value enables our test program to inform CTest of whether or not our test passed of failed.

-To use CTest, we need to tell it about this new test.
+We have provided the above test program in the repository for this discussion section.
+To use CTest, we need to tell it about this new test program.
 We can do this by simply adding a new line to our `CMakeLists.txt` file.
 Here is an example `CMakeLists.txt` file:

     :::cmake
     cmake_minimum_required(VERSION 2.8)